darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/mask-manager.md

 view: darkroom
 ---

 Manage all masks and shapes for the current image.

 This module can be used to create, rename, edit and delete shapes.
-You can add shapes to and remove them from a mask, group shapes together, and combine them using set operators.
+You can add shapes to and remove shapes from a mask, group shapes together, and combine them using set operators.

 In the top line of the mask manager panel are buttons that can be used to create new shapes.
-They are the same as in the drawn mask GUI of the individual modules.
+These are the same as in the [drawn mask](../../../darkroom/masking-and-blending/masks/drawn.md) interface of the individual modules.

-The panel below contains a list of all masks and individual shapes currently defined.
+The panel below these buttons displays a list of all masks and individual shapes defined for the current image.

-Masks are indicated with a headline in the form “grp levels” indicating the module in which they are used with the component shapes being listed below.
-The list of masks is followed by a list of all individual shapes which have been generated in the context of the given image.
-If a shape is in use by any of the masks this is indicated by a symbol to the right of the shape name.
+Groups of shapes forming a mask are displayed with a headline in the form `grp <module_name>` indicating the module in which they are used, with the component shapes listed below.
+The list of mask groups is followed by a list of all individual shapes that have been generated in the context of the current image.
+If a shape is in use by any masks this is indicated by a symbol to the right of the shape name.

 # shapes

-By default shapes receive an automatically generated name, consisting of the shape type (“brush”, “circle”, “ellipse”, “path”, “gradient”) and a number that is incremented automatically.
-You can replace these automatically generated names by more meaningful ones.
-Double-clicking on the existing shape name prompts you to provide a new name.
-Giving a meaningful name is a good habit, especially if you are going to use the same selection in different masks.
+By default each shape receives an automatically generated name, consisting of the shape type (“brush”, “circle”, “ellipse”, “path”, “gradient”) and an automatically-incremented integer.
+You can rename a shape by double-clicking on its current name.
+It is a good habit to give shapes and groups meaninful names, especially if you are going to use the same selection in different masks.

-Clicking on the shape name shows the selected shape in the center canvas with all its controls.
-This is a convenient way to edit the properties of a single shape.
-This is especially useful where there are many overlapping shapes within a mask, making it difficult to select the right shape.
+Click on a shape name to show the selected shape on the image canvas with all of its controls, allowing you to edit the properties of just that shape.
+This is especially useful where there are many overlapping shapes within a mask, making it difficult to select the right one with the mouse.

-Right-clicking on a shape name gives you a drop-down menu with options to remove the current shape or to remove all shapes currently not in use.
+Right-click on a shape name to show a menu with options to remove the current shape or to remove all shapes not currently in use.

-All shapes that have ever been defined for the current image are retained unless you explicitly remove them.
-If you have worked a lot with shapes on one image, this list can get quite long.
-All defined shapes are stored within the XMP tags of an image and are included in exported files (if you choose to include develop history in the export).

-_Note: If the list of shapes is very long the space required to store all shapes might exceed the limits of certain file formats.
-In this case storing the XMP tags can fail during export._
+_Note: darktable retains all shapes that have ever been defined for the current image unless you explicitly remove them.
+If you choose to include develop history when exporting an image, all defined shapes will be exported with the image.
+Beware that if the list of shapes is very long the space required to store those shapes might exceed the size limit of certain file formats.
+This can cause XMP tag creation to fail during export._

 # masks

-Clicking on the name of a mask expands a list showing the individual shapes which constitute that mask.

-Right-clicking on the shape name opens a drop-down menu.
-Here you can define how the individual shapes interact to form the mask.
-You can also remove shapes from the mask.

-Masks are constructed by adding the shapes in the order that they are listed from top to bottom.
-Each shape adds to the mask by using one of four logical set operators.
+Masks are constructed by adding shapes in the order that they are listed from top to bottom.
+Each shape adjusts the existing mask using one of four logical set operators (see below).
+Because order is important it is also possible to move shapes up and down the list.

+Click on the name of a mask to expand the list of the individual shapes which constitute that mask.

+Right-click on the mask name to show a menu which with options to add new or existing shapes to the mask, or to clean up unused shapes.

+Right-click on any of the constituent shapes to control how that shape contributes to the mask:

+remove from group
+: Remove the shape from the current mask

+use inverted shape
+: Invert the polarity of the selected shape

+mode\: (union, intersection, difference, exclusion)
+: Choose how this shape will interact with the preceding mask by selecting one of the four set operators defined below

+move up/down
-Because order matters when combining shapes you may move each shape up or down the list if required.
+: Move the shape up or down the list

-The polarity of each shape can be inverted before being added.
-This is depicted by the symbol **TBC**.

 # set operators

 **NEEDS EXAMPLE IMAGES**

-We use as an example a combination of a gradient followed by a path to demonstrate the effect of each set operator when applied to the path shape.
+As an example we will use a mask that combines a gradient followed by a path, to demonstrate the effect of each set operator when applied to the path shape.
 As a convention we say that a pixel is “selected” in a mask or shape if it has a value higher than zero.

 union
 : This is the default set operator.
 It is depicted by the symbol **TBC** to the left of the shape name.
 The shape adds to the existing mask in such a way that the resulting mask contains the pixels that are *either* selected in the existing mask *or* in the added shape.
 In overlapping areas the maximum value is taken.